 Orchid blooms aren’t eternal.
 Even though they have the fame of lasting forever, they eventually die.
 The most common orchid, Phalaenopsis orchids (moth orchids), can flower up to three months without wilting.
 Dendrobiums and Oncidiums stay in bloom about a month.
 Cattleyas last about two weeks, if that.

-Below is a simple chart of the most common orchids and how long the stay in bloom listed in weeks.
+Below is a simple chart of the most common orchids and how long each blossom stays open (listed in weeks).
 Note that the times listed are under the right conditions and indoors, and each huge category has many, many subdivisions.
 This is just a rough guide.
 In nature, these times can be prolonged.

 A graph like the one above is useful, but when you purchase a stunning, exotic orchid in bloom, you’ve no idea how long it’s been flowering.
 It could be that you are purchasing a plant that is in its late cycle of blooming, and only has a few days remaining.